 We have been learning to thank for what we have for centuries.
 Maybe the time has come to be grateful for what we do not have.
 Because, regarding order, less is more.
 The importance of order is obvious at an aesthetic level, but can it really also affect our health?

-Marie Kondo achieved huge fame five years ago when she published her book The life-changing magic of tyding Up (Aguliar 2014).
+Marie Kondo achieved huge fame five years ago with the "decluttering" philosophy when she published her book The life-changing magic of tyding Up (Aguliar 2014).
 But it was this year when its namesake program on Netflix caused the phenomenon to grow exponentially.
 On it, she traveled the USA organizing houses and arranging lives, as if she was a kind of Mary Poppins for adults.